ISO 6425 Certification For Divers’ Watches — Is It Useless?

 Disclaimer: if anything goes wrong with your dive equipment, surface!

-Please don’t use a dive watch to fulfill an intended dive if your dive computer malfunctions.
+If your dive computer malfunctions, please don’t use a dive watch to fulfill an intended dive.
 One of the most important things you will have learned during your training as a diver is that if anything bad happens to any equipment used during a dive, just surface!
 Surface in a steady, slow ascent, and make a security stop at -5 meters for five minutes.
 Even without a depth gauge and a dive watch, you’ll know approximately what -5 meters are and how long five minutes will take.
 Six shouldn’t pose a problem either.
 Under no circumstances should you use only your watch to fulfill an intended recreational dive.
 Just surface and don’t play with your life.

 Is a dive watch useless?

 Well, that disclaimer renders your dive watch pretty useless, right.
 But let’s face it, you’re diving for fun, aren’t you?
-And during the day, you’re wearing a nice watch for fun as well.
-We all know someone who told you that you don’t need a watch these days because we’re all using a mobile phone that tells the time.
+And during the day, you’re also wearing a nice watch for fun.
+We all know someone who told you that you don’t need a watch because we all use a mobile phone that tells the time.
 And that person is perfectly right.
 The reason for wearing a watch anyway is because you enjoy it.
 And, as a watch enthusiast, that’s an excellent reason to use a dive watch while diving — because you enjoy doing so.

 The importance of an international standard

 Here’s something to understand first.
 Divers’ watches designed and produced according to the ISO 6425 standard are hardly ever certified.
 In fact, ISO doesn’t certify.
 The organization only makes the standard or the rules, so to speak.
 Only an independent, accredited certification body can actually certify the watch.
-It’s also good to know that ISO’s Committee on Conformity Assessment (CASCO) has produced several standards related to the certification process, and these have to be followed by certification bodies.
+It’s also good to know that ISO’s Committee on Conformity Assessment (CASCO) has produced several standards related to the certification process, which certification bodies must follow.

 So, are dive watches not certified following ISO 6425 not suitable for diving?
 Well, no, not necessarily.
 In fact, some of the most well-known divers’ watches are not ISO 6425 certified.
 Think of the Rolex Submariner, Omega Seamaster, Blancpain Fifty Fathoms, and the entire Doxa line.
 But although they’re not certified, they may in fact live up to the technical standards of ISO 6425.
 However, it’s up to you to determine if a non-ISO-certified watch is suitable for diving.
 If a watch is not certified, you can’t immediately tell what specifications you should expect or which standards it lives up to.
 Therefore, many manufacturers rely on the ISO 6425 specifications and will tell you that their watches meet the requirements.
 Whether or not they actually have their divers’ watches officially certified, they technically manufacture them according to the ISO standard.